-At least thirty (30) sixty (60) days ninety (90) days before the end of each fiscal year, the Mayor shall prepare and submit to the Council a proposed annual budget and proposed annual appropriation ordinance for the next fiscal year.
-To assist the Mayor in preparing such budget and ordinance, the departments of City government shall furnish the Mayor with detailed estimates of expenses, according to a classification which is nearly uniform as possible.
-Proceedings on the proposed budget and the appropriation ordinance and the adoption thereof shall be provided by law.
+At least ninety (90) days before the end of each fiscal year, the Mayor shall prepare and submit to the Council a proposed annual budget and proposed annual appropriation ordinance for the next fiscal year.
+[To assist the Mayor in preparing such budget and ordinance, the departments of City government shall furnish the Mayor with detailed estimates of expenses, according to a classification which is nearly uniform as possible Proceedings on the proposed budget and the appropriation ordinance and the adoption thereof shall be as provided by law.